godotengine/godot-docs/classes/class_dictionary.rst

 \ **Note:** Dictionaries with the same entries but in a different order will not have the same hash.

 \ **Note:** Dictionaries with equal hash values are *not* guaranteed to be the same, because of hash collisions.
-On the countrary, dictionaries with different hash values are guaranteed to be different.
+On the contrary, dictionaries with different hash values are guaranteed to be different.

 .. rst-class:: classref-item-separator